-Hiking is an exciting and breathtaking experience – particularaly at the top of the ridge.
-The weather in Scotland is as unpredictable as the tides, particularly in the wilder places, and often people can find themselves needing resuce on hikes.
-The mountain rescue service is predominently staffed by volunteers, operating on the authorisation of the Police.
-Keep people informed of your whereabouts, hotels and Bed and breakfasts will normally request this information – they are not being nosey and it may just save your life.
+Hiking is an exciting and breathtaking experience – particularly at the top of the ridge.
+The weather in Scotland is as unpredictable as the tides, particularly in the wilder places, and often people can find themselves needing rescue on hikes.
+The mountain rescue service is predominantly staffed by volunteers, operating on the authorisation of the Police.
+Keep people informed of your whereabouts, hotels and Bed and breakfasts will normally request this information – they are not being nosy and it may just save your life.
 Keep a small first aid kit with you at all times and if backpacking or camping notify family or friends of you route and current location at each stop.

 Sterling notes of £5, £10 and £20 are fine for travelling however £50 notes may be harder to use in rural areas or on trains, where people don’t carry enough change.
 Some change given in Scotland will be in Scottish notes and this will vary from the English counterpart.